Currently reading: EV pay-per-mile tax could 'inflict severe damage' on car industry

 The UK car industry has urged the government to rethink plans to impose a pay-per-mile tax on EVs or risk recent growth in the sector being "wiped out".

-The new tax, set to be detailed tomorrow (26 November) in chancellor Rachel Reeves's Autumn Budget, is described by the Society of Motor Manufacturers (SMMT) as a measure that contradicts recent efforts to boost EV uptake, with the potential to "inflict severe damage" on the UK automotive industry.
+The new tax, set to be detailed later today (26 November) in chancellor Rachel Reeves's Autumn Budget, is described by the Society of Motor Manufacturers (SMMT) as a measure that contradicts recent efforts to boost EV uptake, with the potential to "inflict severe damage" on the UK automotive industry.

 The SMMT welcomed some of the government's recent pro-automotive initiatives, including the implementation of a new £2.5 billion innovation fund; the securing of preferential treatment for automotive products in trade deals with the US and India; changes to the zero-emission vehicle (ZEV) mandate framework; and the recent introduction of the new Electric Car Grant (ECG).